Praneeth-Bathini/Transportation-Route-Optimization-using-Genetic-Algorithms/README.md

 - Persistent route saving and user profiles.
 - Integration with Google Maps or OpenStreetMap APIs.
 - Enhanced UI with progress visualization and live GA animation.

+💚 Support & Feedback
+If you found this project helpful, consider giving it a ⭐ on GitHub!
+For feedback or suggestions, reach out at praneethbathini2916@gmail.com

+"Routes aren’t just about distance—they’re about decisions.
+Optimize wisely."